 • Bamboo is sensitive to extreme changes in temperature and humidity.
 Stabilizing these conditions while storing your flute will help ensure its longevity.
 In most climates a cloth flute bag lined with a vapor barrier will work well and is what I recommend.
 If using a lined cloth bag, please be sure to clean out the interior of your shakuhachi and make sure it’s dry before storing.

-• Do not subject the instrument to extreme changes in temperature.
-Never leave your shakuhachi flute in direct sunlight or near sources of heating and air conditioning, even for short periods of time, as this will drastically increase the chances of your flute cracking.
+• Do not leave your shakuhachi flute in direct sunlight or near sources of heating and air conditioning, even for short periods of time, as this will drastically increase the chances of your flute cracking.

 • Do not allow your shakuhachi to become too dry.
-Applying walnut oil two or three times a year will help to seal in moisture.
+Applying pure walnut or tung oil three or four times a year will help stabilize moisture in the bamboo.
 A few drops rubbed into the bamboo will be fine.
 Important: Do not oil the inside of lacquered flutes.
-Wipe off excess.
-Do not allow the surface of the
+Wipe off excess oil to avoid having your flute become sticky.

-• In the event of splitting, don't panic!
-If the bamboo is unbound, even a small crack should be dealt with immediately before it penetrates through to the bore of the instrument.
-Contact Hosetsu Shakuhachi as soon as possible to arrange for repair.
-Do not attempt to seal a serious crack by filling it with glue.
-This will make it very difficult to repair the bamboo properly later on.
+• If the Shakuhachi is unbound, even a small crack should be dealt with promptly before it penetrates through to the bore of the instrument.
+Contact me as soon as possible to arrange for repair.
+Please do not try to seal a serious crack by filling it with glue, as this will make it very difficult to repair the bamboo properly later on.